 If there’s one thing Seattle’s not short on, it’s water.
 So it makes sense that there would be an abundance of Seattle waterfront restaurants.
 In an ideal world, the Seattle waterfront would be home to all of the best restaurants the city has to offer.
 But truthfully, there aren’t very many *great* food spots to be found on the water.
 Most, as you can imagine, are packed full of tourists and forgettable food.
 But we’re here to tell you that it’s not impossible to have incredible views and incredible food in Seattle.
-We hope you enjoy our compilation of the best Seattle waterfront restaurants just in time for summer — which doesn’t start until July 5th if you ask a local…because y’know, rain.
+We hope you enjoy our compilation of the best Seattle waterfront restaurants just in time for summer.
 Happy eating!

 There is a time and place for sophisticated (almost stuffy, but not quite) seafood.
 The time is a special occasion and the place is AQUA by El Gaucho’s waterfront deck overlooking Elliott Bay.
 Unwind and marvel at sailboats, ferries, and even cruise ships drifting by as you sink your teeth into delectable fresh-caught fish or locally sourced pasta at one of our favorite Seattle waterfront restaurants.
 Most of AQUA’s menu items are quite expensive, as is the norm for restaurants in this area, so we recommend ordering a starter, entree, and side to share between two people.
 Your waiter will happily plate your dishes as two smaller portions for an easy sharing experience.
 While the vibe here is surf-and-turf piano bar and most people are dressed up, Seattle is a very casual city so there’s bound to be someone in khaki shorts and crocs.
 You do you.

 AQUA by El Gaucho